sukirtharajan18/radmin-proxy/README.md

 - Enter the local IP address of your computer and the port number of the proxy server.
 For example: `http://192.168.1.xxx:8080`.

+- You can also go to the route `http://192.168.1.xxx:8080/shutdown` to shutdown your computer.

 By following these steps, you can bridge the RADMIN VPN connection to your local network, allowing devices on the local network to access the web server running on the RADMIN VPN.